IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ### Direct
 Direct, or formal or *de jure*, discrimination against men is discrimination that occurs when a man is treated less favourably than a woman in a similar situation.
 It can also occur when, a man is treated less favourably when there is no equivalent situation.
 For example, denying men reproductive rights because they can't get pregnant.

 Direct discrimination is often explicit in law and policy.
-See [[discriminatory_laws.md|Legal Discrimination]] for examples.
+See [[discriminatory_laws|Legal Discrimination]] for examples.

 >Direct discrimination occurs when a difference in treatment relies directly and explicitly on distinctions based exclusively on sex and characteristics of men or of women, which cannot be justified objectively. [^19]